Leggings have a second term for midlife women

-Last time around, only leggings for the gym had prints and these were made from some sort of lycra.
-This time around, non-lycra leggings have all kinds of prints and pattern including skulls, ikat, zigzag and horizontal stripes.
+Last time around, only leggings for the gym had prints.
+These leggings were made from some sort of lycra.
+This time around, non-lycra leggings have all kinds of prints and pattern including skulls, ikat, zigzag, florals, and horizontal stripes.
 Don’t go there.
 Here is why: Any horizontal lines visually broaden.
 This means your legs look wider than they actually are.
 Even worse, everything horizontal also visually shortens.
 Unless you have legs as long as Vivian Ward in Pretty Woman, you most likely don’t want your legs to look shorter than they are.
 Overall, these horizontal pattern add pounds.
+Period.

 Speaking of color again.
 Do I have to mention that only storks and flamingos look great in fire-engine red legs, sand-hill cranes with bright yellow legs, ducks with Halloween orange legs?
 While a young woman gets forgiveness for legs in the color of crayons or even neon, we 40+ are expected to know better that leggings in these colors are never a great style even at the gym.
 They are just cute on little girls.
 Go for muted or dark colors.
 Recall that dark colors have a visually slimming effect, i.e. avoid to go for a light colors when your legs are on the heavy side.

 Be aware of the proportions.
 You certainly have heard to never pair something tight with something tight, or something slouchy with something slouchy.
 The first is a recipe to look trashy and cheap, the second to look frumpy.
 Both looks are not the style you are after.
 Thus, always pair your leggings with a top that is not tight.